 Buyers in one industry may prefer a path that takes them from a direct mail piece to a dedicated landing page, for instance.
 In other cases, blog posts and SEO strategies attract the right people to your corporate website.

-To get salespeople to realise the value of inputting sales data they need to understand what’s in it for them.
+And to get salespeople to realise the value of inputting sales data, they need to understand what’s in it for them.

 Primary benefits include trend identification, enhanced customer insights and high-impact materials development.